MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-pages-solutions.md

 ## Prerequisites

-To try this feature, you will require two Power Platform environments that have the enhanced data model enabled, one designated as the source and the other as the target.
+To try this feature, you'll require two Power Platform environments that have the enhanced data model enabled, one designated as the source and the other as the target.
 See [Power Pages enhanced data model](../getting-started/enhanced-data-model.md) to enable the enhanced data model for an environment.

 Each environment will required a site that is created using the new data model.
 See [create a website with an enhanced data model](../getting-started/enhanced-data-model.md#create-a-website-with-an-enhanced-data-model).